RONJA: Manufacture

-The building instructions are written with an inexperienced builder in mind.
-Basic operations like drilling, soldering etc., are explained.
+The building instructions are very detailed, guiding the builder along the setup.
+Basic operations like drilling, soldering etc., are explained, along with all technical terms used.
 Several techniques – drilling templates, detailed checks after soldering, testing procedures – are employed to minimize errors at critical places and help to speed up work.
-Printed circuit boards are downloadable ready for manufacture, with instructions for the fabhouse.
-People with no previous experience with building electronics have reported on the mailing list that the device ran on the first try.
+Printed circuit boards are downloadable ready for manufacture, with instructions for a fabrication house (PCB manufacturer).

-154 installations worldwide have been registered into a gallery with technical data and pictures.
+154 installations, located in multiple European countries and Brazil in South America have been registered into a gallery with partial descriptions, pictures and extra data.

 Range

 With the brightest variant of Lumileds HPWT-BD00-F4000 LED and 130 mm diameter cheap magnifying glass lenses, the range is 1.4 km.
 The dimmer but more affordable E4000 variant of HPWT-BD00 yields 1.3 km.
 The speed is always 10 Mbit/s full duplex regardless of the distance.